NicolaPiras97/VOIGT/README.md

 ## Usage

-To run the simulations launch the .R file, which recalls the Raman_spectrum.txt data.
+To run the data application launch the .R file, which recalls the Raman_spectrum.txt data.
 Be sure to have installed the voigt package.

 ## Citing us